 Sometimes, you may notice the phrase telemedicine.
 Telehealth and telemedicine are not the same thing, though they’re very close.
-There’s an important distinction, though.
+There’s an important distinction between the two.
 Telehealth refers to a broad range of health care services that can span from clinical to educational services.
-Telemedicine only refers to remote clinical services, like virtual doctor’s appointments.
+Telemedicine only refers to remote clinical services, like virtual doctor appointments.

 Pros of Telehealth

 For seniors that find mobility or leaving home difficult, the benefits of telehealth are self-evident.
 They allow you to meet with your doctor or specialist without making a strenuous or expensive trip.
 This service is invaluable to the homebound or seniors with mobility disabilities, which can make seeing the doctor a challenge.
 Furthermore, it brings access to health care to even the most rural or isolated communities that may otherwise have to travel a great distance, to receive even the most basic health care services.

 This service is invaluable to the homebound, seniors with mobility disabilities, or people in isolated communities, which can make seeing the doctor a challenge.